WHC2021SIC/WHC2021SIC-TeamOnBodyGym/README.md

 This section contains description about the APIs of the On-Body Gym server.

 # Authors
-This project has been made possible through the collaboration of some amazing people and organization!
+This project has been made possible through a collaboration of some amazing people and organization!

 ## Team